kumahq/kuma-website/src/features/debug/inspect-api.md

 ## Envoy proxy configuration

-Kuma has 3 components that build on top of envoy – kuma-dp, zone-ingress and zone-egress.
+{{ site.mesh_product_name }} has 3 components that build on top of envoy – kuma-dp, zone-ingress and zone-egress.
 To help with debugging these components, the Inspect API gives access to envoy config dumps:

 Get config dump for data plane proxy: